 Furthermore, failure to comply with jurisdictional health and safety laws around duty of care for travelling employees can result in fines and jail time for employers and relevant officers and employees.

 Finding A Middle Ground Between Unmanaged And Managed Travel

 It’s clear that both managed and unmanaged approaches to corporate travel have their pros and cons.
 On one hand, managed programs offer superior analytics capability and visibility into policy performance.

 However, in implementing a managed program, businesses sacrifice some employee independence.

 What is our solution to the unmanaged vs. managed travel debate?

 Find a middle ground that harnesses the benefits of both.

 Travel management companies like Locomote arm travellers with the flexibility to personalise their journeys, however also put the power in the hands of businesses and travel managers.

-With the Locomote management system, businesses have the power to set parameters unique to each employee, load their preferred suppliers and negotiated rates, manage booking approvals and ensure compliance.
+With the Locomote management software, businesses have the power to set parameters unique to each employee, load their preferred suppliers and negotiated rates, manage booking approvals and ensure compliance.